 There is No Such Thing as Just One Cigarette.

 If you absolutely cannot get thoughts of smoking out of your mind and you fear you're about to cave in and smoke, stop everything.
-Sit down with pen and paper and answer the questions below with complete honesty.
+Sit down with pen and paper and honestly answer the questions below.

-- How long will it be before I do?
+- How long will it be before I quit again?
 Weeks...months...years?
 When illness strikes?

-- Will quitting be any easier next time around?
+- Will it be any easier the next time around?

 Be patient with yourself and allow the healing process to take place, regardless of how long it takes.
 Nurture and protect your quit program because it's the path to a healthier and happier life that you deserve.